michaelrsweet/lprint/DOCUMENTATION.md

 - "-o listen-name=HOSTNAME": Sets the network hostname to resolve for listen addresses - "*" for the wildcard addresses.
-- "-o server-name=HOSTNAME": Sets the network hostname to advertise.
+- "-o server-hostname=HOSTNAME": Sets the network hostname to advertise.
 - "-o server-port=NNN": Sets the network port number; the default is randomly assigned.
 - "-o auth-service=SERVICE": Specifies a PAM service for remote authentication.